Angshuman09/Fullstack-Authentication/README.md

-# Fullstack Authentication App
+# Fullstack Authentication App ⚡

-##About the Project
+## About the Project

 A fullstack MERN authentication system with JWT + Cookies.
 Users can register, login, and stay authenticated securely.